Remote teams want a better working experience. Where to start?

-Create engagements that support the culture
+Step 2: Create engagements that support the culture

 Zapier, a global remote company that helps users integrate web applications, has been primarily remote since it started back in 2011.
 To increase the sense of collaboration, it hosts a weekly Design Club, a digital open house that allows anyone in the company to present work for feedback.
 Anything is fair game, including research plans, visual designs and new concepts from product teams.

 Using a Design Club channel on Slack and a weekly Design Club video call, colleagues can sign up to receive asynchronous or real-time critiques from their peers and stakeholders.
 It fosters an inclusive culture of appreciating and leveraging diverse perspectives, giving people visibility into what others are working on.
 And best of all, it improves the quality of the work.